materialsvirtuallab/nano281/labs/lab1/README.md

    category, e.g., `(unstable, metallic)`, `(unstable, small band gap)`, etc. (10 points)
 6. Plot the distribution of (a) the formation energies per atom (in eV/atom) and (b) the band gaps of all the materials.
    Annotate the plots with the average and standard deviation of each quantity.
-Ensure that all axes are labelled appropriately with units, i.e., something that you can potentially put in a scientific paper.
+Ensure that all axes are labelled appropriately with units, i.e., something that you6 can potentially put in a scientific paper.
 (6 points)

 ## Q2 - Publicly available research data (30 points)